Memory Architecture

 All three comparison systems treat memory as a data engineering problem: how to store, organize, and retrieve information efficiently.
 COTW treats memory as an identity engineering problem: how does an agent use lived experience to grow, while ensuring that growth is coherent with core principles and approved by the human in the relationship?

-The SEAL pipeline has no equivalent in any published memory system as of April 2026.
+The SEAL pipeline has no equivalent in the systems surveyed here as of May 2026.
 The closest analog is Letta's virtual context management, but Letta's tiers are retrieval-optimization tiers, not developmental stages.

 ComponentImplementation